quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 LAL
 * Installation on systems with system disks larger than 2 TB: requires a small partitions with type `biosboot`.
+* Many CentOS7 nodes as part of OpenStack Cloud deployment
 * WIP: use ncm-ceph for Ceph deployment
   * Currently Quattor only deploys the packages and the basic configuration

+Ghent
+* Mostly running EL7, plan to remove last EL6 machines in December.
+* Still do not have a working Aquilon broker after 2 years of trying.
+* Brief discussion of "protected nodes" feature in AII.

 ## Configuration Modules

+### CCM
+* `CDB_File` to become the default backend.
+It is significantly more robust than `DB_File` which is prone to unrecoverable corruption if the filesystem is full.
+Confirmed the rpm is available on EL5.

+### ncm-ncd
+* Proposal to run ncm-ncd in -T mode (currently runs in `warnings` mode, -t)
+* perl-taint-runtime is available from EPEL for RH5+.
+This module gives us the ability to enable -T component by component
+* at present it's hard to know which components will fail because it's not recorded in /var/log/ncm/ncd.log.
+You can see it in ncm-cdispd.log for those components run by cdispd.
+* it's a run time check so it's not possible to get confidence code is OK just by running it as part of the unit tests
+* yumng currently gives lots of taint warnings due to unlink
+* need to change CCM to produce untainted data, and developer guide on how to use CCM correctly to avoid getting tainted data
+  * getTree() is only supported way of retrieving profile data.
+It is not recommended to  use anything else!
+  * what about a quattor critic to look for bad practices, etc?
+Nice to have... but should write down what the rules are first.

 ### ncm-metaconfig